It’s all about engagement!

 Rack cards are 4″ by 9″ in size, and they fit upright in a plastic stand.
 Their job is to convey information at a glance.

-I design and order my cards from Vistaprint but you could easily print your own brochure or flyer.
-A free program for making graphics of all kinds is Canva.
+I design my cards on Canva and order them from Vistaprint but you could easily print your own brochure or flyer.

 Lots of good tips, Linda.
 Thanks.